 You might think concrete is better suited for sidewalks, but the truth is that one-of-a-kind concrete kitchen countertops can create a unique cooking space.
 Concrete countertops work well in kitchens ranging from modern to rustic, making them a versatile option for a number of kitchen designs.

 Concrete can be formed with an "organic," natural feel, with a down-to-earth quality that is not common to stainless steel, laminate or other synthetic countertops.
-Each concrete countertop is handmade, allowing for the incorporation of various colors, textures and even patterned imprints, like floral designs.
+Each concrete countertop is handmade.
+If you know how to stain concrete, the countertop can incorporate almost any color.
+Textures, and even patterned imprints like floral designs, can also be added.
 Concrete countertops can also be embedded with stones, seashells and other items that interest you.

 These countertops are also fairly eco-friendly, making them an appealing choice to homeowners focused on environmental issues.
 Concrete countertops can even incorporate recycled glass, wood chips and other repurposed materials.